BananaChristian/Unnameable/README.md

     string color;
 }

-phone_specs::health=90u; #This will be allowed since all the members of the data block are mutable
+phone_specs::name="Samsung"; #This will be allowed since all the members of the data block are mutable
 ```

 ## Enums